KennethT/alchemy_api_Impressions/README.md

 Use:

-1. Type in the name of a company or a competitor in the search box and hit enter
+1. Type in the name of a company or a term in the search box and hit enter

 2. Select one of the online communities or social media channels on the left hand dashboard

+3. Get insights to associated topics related to the term searched

 Integrates the following APIs: